 John Milton found in the Old Testament, God banned undefiled Hebrews from marrying disbelieving, polluted Gentiles.
-Over 300 years later, scholars concur.
+Although few heard this theory, over 350 years later, scholars concur.
 C. Frevel and B. Conczorowski concluded Israelites avoided mixed marriage partly because of “cultic categories like holiness, purity, and so on.”
 The possibility that a pagan could lead a Jew astray was part of the ban on intermarriage.
 But, another reason dealt with cultic purity.

 This pollution should have stopped interfaith unions because God dwelled among Israel.
 And, He demanded pureness.
 Deuteronomy 23:14 warned He would turn away if He discovered any desecrated thing in their presence.